noahehall/multicloud/providers/aws/services/networkingContentDelivery/vpc.md

 ### Endpoints

 - privately connect a VPC to supported AWS services and other endpoint services via PrivateLink
+  - are virtual devices that scale horizontally, are highly available, and redundant
+  - EAST-WEST traffic between VPC and AWS services without creating availability risks or bandwidth constraints on your network traffic.
 - is a security product first
   - Traffic between the VPC and a service does not leave the Amazon network.
   - e.g. compliance requirements that prevent connectivity between a VPC and a public-facing service endpoint